 In Hawaii, a rental agreement is valid if there is an agreement to exchange rent for inhabiting a property.
 According to Hawaii law, (HRS.
 Tit.
 28. Ch.
 521) this agreement grants certain rights to the tenant, for example, the right to a safe and habitable dwelling and the right to take at least one form of alternative action.

 Landlords have rights too, such as the right to collect rent on time and receive payment for any negligent or deliberate damages that exceed “normal wear and tear.”

 Note: These rights exist regardless of a rental agreement stating otherwise.

 Landlord Responsibilities in Hawaii

 In Hawaii, landlords are responsible for providing a habitable dwelling and must make requested repairs in five days or three days if a government agency requires the repair.
-If they do not, then Hawaii tenants are empowered to make the repairs and deduct the cost from the monthly rent (as long as the repair cost does not exceed $500) or withhold rent, provided they first follow this procedure.
+If they do not, then Hawaii tenants may make the repairs and deduct the cost from the monthly rent (as long as the repair cost does not exceed $500) or withhold rent until repairs are made, provided they follow this procedure.